maniacmeyers/interview-maniac-app/README.md

 The application lives at the repository root with the following structure:

-- `src/` - Source code directory
+• `src/` - Source code directory
-- `package.json` - Project dependencies and scripts
+• `package.json` - Project dependencies and scripts
-- `next.config.js` - Next.js configuration
+• `next.config.js` - Next.js configuration
-- `tailwind.config.ts` - Tailwind CSS configuration
+• `tailwind.config.ts` - Tailwind CSS configuration

+## 🔒 Security Warning

+**⚠️ IMPORTANT: Never commit sensitive information to version control!**

+- **DO NOT** commit `.env.local` or any files containing API keys, secrets, or sensitive data
+- The `.env.local` file has been removed from this repository and added to `.gitignore`
+- Always use `.env.local.example` as a template with placeholder values only
+- Use server-side environment variables for sensitive API keys in production
+- Review your commits before pushing to ensure no secrets are accidentally included

+For production deployments, set environment variables directly in your hosting platform (Vercel, Netlify, etc.) rather than committing them to the repository.

 ## Getting Started